Ian-Fogelman/Ian-blog/_posts/2019-06-09-SQLite-And-Python.markdown

 <br>
 <br>

-I should mention we will be using cursors throughout the demo, think of a curosr as a worker thread, a layer between you and your database.
+I should mention we will be using cursors throughout the demo, think of a cursor as a worker thread, a layer between you and your database.
 In order to retrieve or create objects or data in your database you will need to use the cursor to handle those operations.

 <br>
 <br>